 Spring 2023 Speaker Calendar

-February 23: Motohiro Yogo, Natalie Cox, Professor of Economist, Princeton University, Financial Inclusion Across the United States (Virtual only)
+February 23: Motohiro Yogo and Natalie Cox, Princeton University, present Financial Inclusion Across the United States (Virtual only)

-March 2: Molly Costanzo/Lisa Klein Vogel, Ph.D. student, University of Wisconsin-Madison, Parents of Children with Disabilities in Retirement: Economic Well-Being and Benefit Adequacy (In-person & Virtual)
+March 2: Molly Costanzo and Lisa Klein Vogel, Researchers at IRP, University of Wisconsin-Madison, present Parents of Children with Disabilities in Retirement: Economic Well-Being and Benefit Adequacy (Virtual only)

-April 13: Dan Sacks or Anita Mukherjee, Associate Professor, University of Wisconsin- Madison, Consumption smoothing effects of Medicaid expansions (In-person & Virtual)
+April 13: Dan Sacks or Anita Mukherjee, Wisconsin School of Business, University of Wisconsin- Madison, present Consumption smoothing effects of Medicaid expansions (In-person & Virtual)

-April 20: Jevay Grooms or Madelaine L’Esperance, Assistant Professor, Howard University, Social Security Administration’s Growing Interest in the Child Tax Credit and Other Child Driven Income Support Programs (Virual only)
+April 20: Jevay Grooms Assistant Professor, Howard University, and Madelaine L’Esperance, Assistant Professor, University of Alabama, presents Social Security Administration’s Growing Interest in the Child Tax Credit and Other Child Driven Income Support Programs (Virual only)

-May 11: Yang Wang or Muzhe Yang, Associate Professor, University of Wisconsin-Madison, Disparities by Race/Ethnicity and Sex/Gender in SS(D)I Applications and Awards (In-person & Virtual)
+May 11: Yang Wang Associate Professor, University of Wisconsin-Madison, and Muzhe Yang, Professor Lehigh Business, presents Disparities by Race/Ethnicity and Sex/Gender in SS(D)I Applications and Awards (Virtual only)